chemle/emle-engine/README.md

 When using `deepmd` as the backend you will also need to specify a model file to use.
-This can be passed with the `--deepmd-model` command-line argument, or using the `DEEPMD_MODEL` environment variable.
+This can be passed with the `--deepmd-model` command-line argument, or using the `EMLE_DEEPMD_MODEL` environment variable.
 This can be a single file, or a set of model files specified using wildcards, or as a comma-separated list.
 When multiple files are specified, energies and gradients will be averaged over the models.
 The model files need to be visible to the `emle-server`, so we